svrooij/smartmeter2mqtt/README.md

 If you're reading from an USB to P1 cable, it's important that you connect the device to the container.
 The mapped location might change on reboot or if you connect other devices.
 That is why I recommend to connect the device by serial.
-You will need the real device location, type `ls /dev/serial/by-id` and not the device string that looks like `usb-FTDI_FT232R_USB_UART_A13LN4ZS-if00-port0` for my [cable](#p1-cable).
+You will need the real device location, type `ls /dev/serial/by-id` and note the device string that looks like `usb-FTDI_FT232R_USB_UART_A13LN4ZS-if00-port0` for my [cable](#p1-cable).

-Be sure to replace this serial in the docker compose file.
+Be sure to replace this device id in the docker compose file.

 #### Docker compose